sporkins/sdxl-dataset-tag-tidy/README.md

 Open `http://localhost:8000` on your LAN device.
 The UI is touch-friendly and uses HTMX and SortableJS for interactions.

 ## Filesystem expectations
-- Dataset root is fixed to `C:/Zen/dev/kohya_ss/training`.
+- Dataset root is configured in `config/config.json` (git-ignored).
+Set it to your training folder, for example `C:/Zen/dev/kohya_ss/training`.
 - Folder selection is done via the built-in browser; free-form path entry is disabled.
 - Datasets over 200 images are rejected.
 - Tag files are `.txt` sidecars using comma-separated values.